Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Introduction

 Here is a brief exposition of the idea.
 Suppose we have $X_{t}$ a Brownian motions and want to exhibit another one $Y_{t}$ which is driven in some sense by $X_{t}$.
 From a loose point of view what we do first is to split the orthogonal to the tangent space at $X_{t}$ into orthogonal planes.
 This splitting is possible only if the dimension $d$ is odd.
 If this is the case, using the parallel transport along the geodesic, we can transport these planes at $X_{t}$ into orthogonal planes at $Y_{t}$.
 Next we want the components of driving Euclidean Brownian motion at $X_{t}$ in these planes to be transported at $Y_{t}$ using parallel transport along the geodesic joining $X_{t}$ and $Y_{t}$ and then rotated by the same angle (chosen appropriately) in each of the transported planes at $Y_{t}$.
 This is how we construct all three couplings first locally and then by patching them together to a global one.
 In the even dimensional case using the $d+1$-frames we essentially add one more dimension to the tangent space and carry out the same program.

-In Section~\ref{s:10} we discuss some geometric aspects related to the main result in the previous section (Theorem~\ref{t:7}), and we present a localized version of the shy coupling, which is used in Section~\ref{s:11} in order to give some applications of the fixed-distance coupling to the maximum principle of norms of the gradient of harmonic functions and solutions to heat equations on manifolds with non-negative Ricci curvature.
-We end this section with a coming back to the motivations of the paper.
+In Section~\ref{s:10} we discuss some geometric aspects related to the main result in the previous section (Theorem~\ref{t:7}), and we present a localized version of the shy coupling, which is used in Section~\ref{s:11} to come back to the motivations of the paper, namely the Lion and the Man and also the connection with the lower bound on the Ricci curvature.